david-rockwood/fimpad/README.md

 FIMpad has a menu called "Library".
 Within that menu you will find examples of things you can do with AI in FIMpad, FIMpad documentation, and some public domain books.

 Everything you click on in the Library represents a txt or md file that is bundled with the FIMpad release.
-When you click on a menu entry in Library, that document will open in a new tab, and some of those documents have tags that you can execute.
+When you click on a menu entry in the Library menu, that document will open in a new tab, and some of those documents have tags that you can execute.

 Once you get FIMpad up and running with a connection to a local LLM server, try some of the example tags in Library -> Examples.
 Then try changing your text editor color scheme by looking at Library -> FIMpad -> FIMpad Themes.